 ALIZY INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Allianz SE Investors with Substantial Losses Have Opportunity to Lead the Allianz Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Allianz SE (OTC: ALIZY) publicly traded securities between March 9, 2018 and May 17, 2022, inclusive (the “Class Period”) have until April 3, 2023 to seek appointment as lead plaintiff in the Allianz class action lawsuit.
+SAN DIEGO, Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Allianz SE ALIZY publicly traded securities between March 9, 2018 and May 17, 2022, inclusive (the "Class Period") have until April 3, 2023 to seek appointment as lead plaintiff in the Allianz class action lawsuit.
 Captioned Weir v.
 Allianz SE, No. 23-cv-00719 (C.D.
 Cal.), the Allianz class action lawsuit charges Allianz and its top executive with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Allianz class action lawsuit, please provide your information here: